Dylan Tait

-Dylan Tait (born 1 October 2001) is a Scottish professional footballer who plays as a midfielder for club Falkirk.
+Dylan Tait (born 1 October 2001) is a Scottish professional footballer who plays as a midfielder for club club Dundee United.

 Tait started his career with Raith Rovers, having first signed a senior contract in 2019.
 Hibernian signed him in August 2021 then loaned him back to Raith as part of the deal.
 He has since had loan spells with Kilmarnock, Arbroath, Hamilton Academical and Falkirk, with him permanently joining the latter in June 2024.

 Club career

 Raith Rovers

 Tait made his debut for Raith Rovers on the final matchday of the 2018–19 League One campaign, coming on as a late substitute in a 1–1 draw with Montrose.
 Tait made a further 13 appearances in the 2019–20 season, scoring 3 goals as Raith Rovers were promoted to the Scottish Championship.
 Tait started as Raith Rovers began their 2020–21 Championship season with a 3–0 win over Arbroath providing the assist for his side's second goal.